annehinrichs22/Meteor-Defenders/README.md

 # Meteor-Defenders
 ### Game for OLED 128*64 display for Arduino from Adafruit.

 This meteor defenders game uses only the basic geometrical shapes from the Adafruit GFX library.
-You will see your space ship, with this you will have to defend the earth from meteors.
+You will see your spaceship, with this you will have to defend the earth from meteors.
 If a meteor hits the earth the game resets.
 The only thing you need besides the code and the display, are four push buttons.

 ### Display